ConnorSweeneyDev/SimpleGameEngine/readme.md

 2. Put the contents of the extracted folder in `external/glad`.

 ### GLM
-1. Download the light zip file for the [release](https://github.com/g-truc/glm/releases) you want.
+1. Download the source code (light) for the [release](https://github.com/g-truc/glm/releases) you want.
 2. Put the contents of the extracted folder in `external/glm/include`.
 3. You can remove anything that isn't a `.hpp`, `.inl` or `.h` file as they are not needed.

+### ResourceGenerator
+1. Download the source code (light) for the [release](https://github.com/ConnorSweeneyDev/ResourceGenerator/releases) you want.
+2. Put the contents of the extracted folder in `external/ResourceGenerator`.